dapr/proposals/0006-B-external-service-invocation.md

 How will this work, technically?

 Allow configuration of pieces needed for external service invocation through creation of new CRD titled `ExternalHTTPEndpoint`.
-The sample `yaml` file snippet below represents two examples:

-Option 1:
-Option one is HTTP specific in it's `Kind`.
+It is HTTP specific in it's `Kind`.
 This has benefits in being obvious upfront that it supports only `http`, and makes it to where we do not need `spec.allowed.protocols`.
 However, it would have the drawback of needing additional CRDs in the future for supporting other protocols such as `gRPC`.
+The sample `yaml` file snippet below represents the proposed configuration.

 ```
 apiVersion: dapr.io/v1alpha1